WebAssembly/spec/interpreter/README.md

 #### Interactive Mode

 If neither a file nor any of the previous options is given, you'll land in the REPL and can enter script commands interactively.
 You can also get into the REPL by explicitly passing `-` as a file name.
-You can do that in combination to giving a module file, so that you can then invoke its exports interactively, e.g.:
+You can do that in combination to giving a module or script file, so that you can then invoke its exports interactively, e.g.:

 ```
-wasm module.wast -
+wasm module.wat -
 ```

 See `wasm -h` for (the few) additional options.